 Keeping up with it all can be overwhelming.

-Here are the five steps I take for building
+Here are the first 5 steps I take to non-overwhelm.

 No matter your area of expertise, you can

 tweak this information for your use.